Skip to main menu Skip to content Skip to footer

 2. Send an email to SchoolandCommunity@childmind.org to schedule a partnership meeting.

-3. Once our team confirms partnership, participating first and second grade teachers will identify the lowest performing readers (bottom 25%) within their classrooms (teachers can use benchmarking tool of their choice), swiftly provide appropriate student referrals and speak with legal guardians to obtain verbal consent.
+3. Once our team confirms partnership, have participating first and second grade teachers identify the lowest performing readers (bottom 25%) within their classrooms (teachers can use benchmarking tool of their choice), swiftly provide appropriate student referrals, and speak with legal guardians to obtain verbal consent.

-4. Provide a consistent, confidential time and meeting space for twice weekly student groups (45 minutes at a designated time each session).
+4. Provide a consistent, confidential time and meeting space for twice weekly student groups, which will be 45 minutes long each session.